Undergraduate Core Courses

 This course introduces students to the avant-garde in Paris as it was attempted by performers in the traditions of Naturalism, Symbolisme, Futurism, Surrealism, and the Theatre of Cruelty.
 I am interested in focusing, especially, on the thread of anti-establishment thought running through this period: on Alfred Jarry, as well as the loose, international collection of anti-artists known as Dada.

 This seminar explores representations of violence in the theatre.
 Students discuss and critically analyze theories of violence, torture, and pain as they relate to performance, responding to and debating the ethics of the use of violence in the theatre, as well as responsible practices for the staging of violence.

 Sex & Drama: Sexuality Theories and Theatrical Representation

 Introduces students to queer-theory methodologies and theories of sex, gender, and sexuality.
 Students learned how theatre both reflects and produces the concepts of sex, gender, and sexuality for several time periods in the context of theatre history.

-This intense course serves both PhDs and MFAs and consists of an in-depth survey of European Early Modern and eighteenth-century theatre history, incorporating a range of theories of historiography and cultural study.
-The course paid specific attention to performances outside the canon – the short plays of Lope de Rueda, for example, as well as the parades of 18th century France.
+This course serves both PhDs and MFAs and consists of an in-depth survey of the historical avant-garde from the point of view of performance, incorporating a range of theories of historiography and cultural study.
+The course covered Naturalism, the Grand-Guignol, Symbolism, Expressionism, Futurism, Dada, and Surrealism, through to the Theatre of Cruelty of Artaud, and Brecht’s Epic Theatre.

 Race, Gender and Performance